jothepro/doxygen-awesome-css/README.md

 If you miss a configuration option or find a bug, please consider [opening an issue](https://github.com/jothepro/doxygen-awesome-css/issues)!

+## Browser support

+Tested with

+- Chrome 89, Chrome 89 for Android, Chrome 87 for iOS
+- Safari 14, Safari for iOS 14
+- Firefox 86, Firefox Daylight 86 for Android, Firefox Daylight 32 for iOS

 ## Credits

 This theme is heavily inspired by the beautiful [vuepress](https://vuepress.vuejs.org/) static site generator default theme!